BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Universal conscience can't grasp the ends of the virtues.
 We need prudence for it.
 Hence, we are free to be virtuous or viscous
 - Universal conscience recognizes that good is to be done and evil avoided, and that we achieve the good in acting in accordance with reason
 - We do not aim at the best satisfaction of our desires.
 We aim at perfection
-- Aquinas adds Natural Law and Universal Prudence to Aristotle, because Aristotle says that his theory must give answers to a common moral questions.